hudxy/Scrapy-Wallpaper-Changer/README.md

 3. From Anaconda Prompt, go to directory were files are stored (inside socwall or redwall)
 4. Run command: python wallmypy.py
 5. Click Fetch Wallpapers button to run spider and retrieve wallpapers
-6. Upon success, wallpapers will be saved into the 'papers' folder
+6. Upon success, wallpapers will be saved into the 'papers/full' directory
 7. Click Change Wallpaper button to randomly select one of the downloaded images to be the desktop background
 8. Exit the GUI to exit